rictoo/Protein-Family-Classification/models/README.md

-Contains the pre-trained models and tokeniser.
+Contains the trained models and tokeniser.